Fortunoff: Relaunch

 In September 2009, the company reached an agreement with Furniture Concepts, LLC allowing Furniture Concepts to sell Fortunoff-branded outdoor furniture.
 As part of this agreement, Furniture Concepts reopened the chain's former Backyard Store unit.
-As of 2018, Furniture Concepts operates Fortunoff Backyard Stores in New York, New Jersey, Connecticut, Delaware and Pennsylvania.
+As of 2018, Furniture Concepts operates Fortunoff Backyard Stores in New York, New Jersey, Connecticut, Delaware, Pennsylvania and Virginia.

 In 2010, Esther Fortunoff launched fine jewelry online, followed by a retail store in 2014 near the site of the former location at the Mall at the Source.